University of Michigan-Flint Food Safety Policy

 Outdoor grilling Policy

 Due to food safety regulations, the Genesee County Health Department requires a special license for all outdoor cooking, including grilling.
-The caterer must obtain a one-day license in order to provide outdoor cooking service.
+The caterer must obtain a one-day license in order to provide outdoor cooking service and follow all outdoor grilling policies.
+A special license can take up to two weeks to process and must be posted at the catered event.

-University departments, as well as students, student groups, faculty and staff are not permitted the use of outdoor grilling equipment (University-owned or personal) on campus.
+University departments, as well as students, student groups, faculty and staff are not permitted to use outdoor grilling equipment (University-owned or personal) on campus.